Industry Trends

 ✔ Your contemplation of a transaction will remain confidential.

 Along with the NDA, we also provide an initial due diligence request list.
 We understand the possible burden to track down a list of documents, so we only request the most critical information needed for a preliminary valuation.
-Our request list typically includes the following:
+These pre-sale due diligence tips can help streamline the process.

 We begin analyzing the data as soon as we receive the requested documents.
 We examine how your business has been performing in recent years and how it supports your financial forecast assumptions.
 We are looking for support that the financial forecast is reasonably achievable.
 Additionally, we assess the current conditions of your industry, market, and competitors.
 We must understand the playing field since these external forces impact your future performance.
+Addressing these factors can also help you avoid scenarios where your business won’t sell.

 Our analysis typically results in follow-up inquiries as we dig into the data.
 We will usually ask for another meeting to perform our PCE Operations Assessment and discuss specific items discovered in our analysis.
 It’s crucial to address these questions so we’re prepared when a potential acquirer inquires similarly in their valuation analysis (and they always will).
 We will uncover operational strengths and weaknesses that go into calculating value.
 Along with our preliminary valuation, we will also provide a written report of our Operating Assessment findings.